BT Deals For New Customers 2023 | Broadband And TV Offers

 1. BT will confirm your order and post your new WiFi router, as well as your TV box if you’re buying a TV bundle.
 They’ll also confirm your fibre broadband activation date.

-3. If switching from another provider that isn’t Virgin Media, BT contact them and arrange the cancellation of the old connection for you.
+3. If switching from another provider that isn’t Virgin Media, BT will contact them and arrange the cancellation of the old connection for you.

 5. You will need to set up your BT Smart Hub, if an engineer hasn’t already done so.
 Simply take it out of its box, connect the two parts of the mains plug together, and plug it into a power socket.
 Then, use the included phone cable to connect the router to the phone line master socket.
 Afterwards, power on the router, and wait for it to set itself up.

-6. You will need to set up your BT TV Pro Box, if an engineer hasn’t already done so.
+6. You will need to set up your TV box, if an engineer hasn’t already done so.
 To do this, first plug it into your TV, using the included HDMI cable.
 Then, plug the TV box into a socket, and connect the aerial cable, which might already be plugged into the back of your TV.
 Turn on the set top box, insert the batteries into the included TV remote, and follow the instructions on-screen to connect to your BT Smart Hub router over Wi-Fi.
-Alternatively, connect the two devices together using the included Ethernet cable.
+Alternatively, connect the two devices using the included Ethernet cable.

 7. Once your broadband is activated, you can get online using the Wi-Fi details provided with the router.